 More dietary hints for a healthy metabolism

 • Eat enough quality protein.
-Ideally you will eat protein with every meal and snack.
+An ideal diet includes protein with every meal and snack.
 Great choices include grass-fed beef, free-range eggs, wild-caught fish, organic chicken, and wild game.

 • Eat healthy fats, like avocado, nuts, olive oil, and coconut (in its many forms: milk, oil, and flour).